Sewer56/struct-compression-analyzer/format-schema.md

   - A common use case is to compare a struct, or sub struct against its inner components.
     - This allows you to compare `structure of array` vs `array of structure` very easily.
   - `group_1` is used as baseline, while `group_2` is compared against it.
+- `compare_groups`: Compare custom groups of fields against each other.
+  - This allows you to define two structures based on existing fields in the file, and compare them.
+  - Read [Custom Compare Groups](#custom-compare-groups) for more information.

 ### Conditional Offsets